awsdocs/aws-freertos-docs/doc_source/userguide/freertos-jobs-demo.md

 ## Introduction<a name="freertos-jobs-demo-introduction"></a>

 The AWS IoT Jobs library demo shows you how to connect to the [AWS IoT Jobs service](https://docs.aws.amazon.com/iot/latest/developerguide/iot-jobs.html) through an MQTT connection, retrieve a job from AWS IoT, and process it on a device\.
 The AWS IoT Jobs demo project uses the [ FreeRTOS Windows port](https://www.freertos.org/FreeRTOS-Windows-Simulator-Emulator-for-Visual-Studio-and-Eclipse-MingW.html), so it can be built and evaluated with the [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/) version on Windows\.
 No microcontroller hardware is needed\.
-The demo establishes a secure connection to the AWS IoT MQTT broker using TLS in the same manner as the [MQTT mutual authentication demo](https://freertos.org/mqtt/mutual-authentication-mqtt-example.html)\.
+The demo establishes a secure connection to the AWS IoT MQTT broker using TLS  in the same manner as the [coreMQTT mutual authentication demo](mqtt-demo-ma.md)\.

 **Note**
 To set up and run the FreeRTOS demos, follow the steps in [Getting Started with FreeRTOS](freertos-getting-started.md)\.

 ## Source code organization<a name="freertos-jobs-demo-source-code-org"></a>

-The demo code is in the `jobs_demo.c` file and can be found on the [GitHub](https://github.com/aws/amazon-freertos/blob/master/demos/jobs_for_aws/jobs_demo.c) website or in the `freertos/demos/jobs_for_aws/` directory\.
+The demo code is in the `jobs_demo.c` file and can be found on the [GitHub](https://github.com/aws/amazon-freertos/blob/main/demos/jobs_for_aws/jobs_demo.c) website or in the `freertos/demos/jobs_for_aws/` directory\.

 ## Configure the AWS IoT MQTT broker connection<a name="freertos-jobs-demo-configure-mqtt-broker"></a>

 In this demo, you use an MQTT connection to the AWS IoT MQTT broker\.
-This connection is configured in the same way as in the [MQTT mutual authentication demo](https://freertos.org/mqtt/mutual-authentication-mqtt-example.html#configuration)\.
+This connection is configured in the same  way as the [coreMQTT mutual authentication demo](mqtt-demo-ma.md)\.

 ## Functionality<a name="freertos-jobs-demo-functionality"></a>